muratk3n/thirdwave/en/tweets/2020/week23e.md

 ---

 Yes do it.
 F#%k history.
-Of any kind.

 "Adolf Hitler house to be 'neutralised', Austria says.
 The government unveils plans to turn Adolf Hitler's birthplace into a police station"